Form 1116 Explanation Statement: What You Need to File

 When Are Form 1116 Explanation Statements Necessary?

-While several different situations may require a Form 1116 explanation statement to the IRS, the most common use is to explain your Foreign Tax Credit calculation.
-Any expat who wants to claim this tax credit must submit a statement that shows how the amount was calculated in Part II of Form 1116.
+While several situations may require a Form 1116 explanation statement to the IRS, the most common use is to explain your Foreign Tax Credit calculation.
+Any expat who wants to claim this tax credit must submit a statement that shows how the amount was calculated for Part II of Form 1116.

 What to Include in Your Form 1116 Explanation Statement

-1. Your Foreign Tax Credit Calculation
+2. Foreign Tax Credit Calculation

 The Foreign Tax Credit Formula: